SamVerschueren/gulp-cordova-create/readme.md

 $ cordova create myproject com.myproject.hello MyProject
 ```

-And then it will copy the content of the `dist` directory to the `www` directory of the cordova project.
+And then it will copy the content of the `www` directory to the `www` directory of the cordova project.

 ## API